 The next day (after a terrible night in that hotel) there was a miracle!
 I got to the Ministry of Foreign Affairs at 5:50 AM, got my name on the list, and tried to stay warm.
 I failed at staying warm but getting there early meant I was the second person through and had all my work done by 10:30!

-So while Ankara may not be nearly as beautiful as Istanbul and not have a ton to offer considering it’s a city of 5.5 million people it’s just like any other place in Turkey; chock full of history and culture and interesting things to do and see.
+So while Ankara may not be nearly as beautiful as Istanbul and not have a ton to offer considering it’s a city of 5.5 million people it’s just like any other place in Turkey; chock full of history, culture and interesting things to do and see.

 Still the road back to Istanbul was pretty great.